About the Nottingham City Safeguarding Children Partnership

 Role of the NCSCB

-The Local Safeguarding Children Board is the key statutory mechanism for agreeing how partner organisations in the local area will co-operate to safeguard and promote the welfare of children, and for ensuring the effectiveness of what they do.
+The Nottingham City Safeguarding Children Partnership is the key statutory mechanism for agreeing how partner organisations in the local area will co-operate to safeguard and promote the welfare of children, and for ensuring the effectiveness of what they do.
 Section 13 of the Children Act 2004 required each local authority to establish a Local Safeguarding Children Board (LSCB).

 The objectives of LSCBs, as set out in Section 14 of the Children Act 2004 are:

-- to co-ordinate what is done by each person or body represented on the Board for the purposes of and promoting the welfare of children in the area
+- to co-ordinate what is done by each person or body represented on the Board for and promoting the welfare of children in the area

 - to ensure the effectiveness of what is done by each such person or body for those purposes

 The Nottingham City Safeguarding Children Board is made up of different partner agencies.
 Please click here to see the list of Board members.